Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions

 \begin{itemize} \item \textbf{Linguistic shift}, which is defined as slow and regular changes in the core meaning of a word.
 For example, ``the word GAY shifting from meaning CAREFREE to HOMOSEXUAL during the 20th century" \cite{Kutuzov2018}.
 This is also reflected in the semantic meaning of emoticons across different contexts, languages and cultures \cite{walid2018Emoji}.
 In multilingual settings, code-mixing of two languages in the same utterance \cite{khanuja2020gluecos}, or borrowing a word from a different language due to influence from other languages, rather than internal changes in the same language.

 \item \textbf{Usage change}, which is the local change of a word’s nearest semantic neighbours from one meaning to another, as in the shift of word the ``prison CELL to CELL phone" which is more of a cultural change than a semantic change \cite{Hamilton2016}.
-Thus, different viewpoints allow collective stance to change especially when a story viewed through different eyes and interpreted differently.
+Thus, different viewpoints allow collective stance to change especially when a story is viewed through different eyes and interpreted differently.
 For example, focusing on UK politics, \citet{Azarbonyad2017} revealed that ``The meaning given by Labours to MORAL is shifted from a PHILOSOPHICAL concept to a LIBERAL concept over time.
 In the same time, the meaning of this word is shifted from a SPIRITUAL concept to a RELIGIOUS concept from the Conservatives’ viewpoint.
 Moreover, two parties gave very different meanings to this word.